 } with $g(\mu_{0},\pi_{0},\phi)$ as in (\ref{eq:eq15}). }

-{REMARK 4.} The expressions in (\ref{eq:eq14}), (\ref{eq:eq18}) and (\ref{eq:eq21}) provide useful insights on suitable choices about $\mu_{0}$ when constructing our main test statistic.
-We note for instance that $\mu_{0}$ affects local power via $g(\mu_{0},\pi_{0},\phi)$ as defined in (\ref{eq:eq15}) suggesting that a choice for $\mu_{0}$ in the vicinity of 0.5 may result in the most favourable power outcomes, all other things being equal.
+{REMARK 3.} The expressions in (\ref{eq:eq14}), (\ref{eq:eq18}), (\ref{eq:eq21}) provide useful insights on suitable choices of $\mu_{0}$ when constructing our test statistic.
+As $\mu_{0}$ affects local power via $g(\mu_{0},\pi_{0},\phi)$ a choice in the vicinity of 0.5 is expected to lead to the most favourable power outcomes.